TinkerAC/Penny/docs/Guide_en.md

 - try to add a transaction in one device
 - launch the app in another platform and login with the same account , the transaction should be synced to the new device
+- or you can go to setting-LogOut and login again to see the data synced

 ## Advanced Features Review